smithee-solutions/openbadger/discussions/PKOC/spec-src/pkoc-osdp-acu.md

 This specification assumes certain numbers will be registered.

-OUI value (3-byte) - to be registerered with IEEE by (PSIA?.)
+The OUI value (3-byte) is registered with the IEE and assigned to PSIA - the value is 1A-90-21.

-Tags FD, FE to be registered in the tag space for PKOC.
+Tags FD, FE should be registered in the tag space for PKOC.

 \newpage{}